ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

 ## Conclusion

-Overall, there is quite an amount of effort that needs to be put into using wiremock but it is totally worth it.
+Overall, there is quite an amount of effort that needs to be put into using WireMock but it is totally worth it.